mx-kshitij/mendix-NativePinInput/README.md

 - The widget will never show an existing value, not even the number of characters.
 - The widget value will clear if you set the attribute to empty in a nanoflow.
 - First clear the value and then send validation feedback.
 Feedback will not be visible the other way around.
+- To center the widget horizontally, place the widget in a container that has Size=Minimum space and Align=Center